From Brunswick stew to collards to peach cobbler and more, here are five Southern food recipes you need to try right now.

 Soul food is the type of food traditionally prepared and eaten by African Americans.
 This term began in the 1960s when people began to use the term “soul food” to describe the recipes that Black Americans had been cooking for generations.
-The basics of soul food are “down-home” dishes made with minimal ingredients.
-Below are a few of the most popular dishes in the “soul food” category.
+Soul food classics are “down-home” dishes made with minimal ingredients.
+Below are a few of the most popular dishes in the “soul food” category:

 - Beans/peas: black-eyed peas, field peas, pinto beans, lima beans

 - Greens: collard greens, turnip greens, kale greens, and mustard greens.
-Most often these are seasoned with fatback or ham hock.
+These are usually seasoned with fatback or ham hock.